 If you love reading, and you enjoy talking and writing about drama, poetry and novels, this course should stimulate and engage you.
-At AS, you are encouraged to become an informed, more independent reader, able to explore a range of opinions and clearly express your own ideas and interpretations of literary texts.
-You will develop analytical skills so that you can understand and explain how the language an author uses shapes meaning.
+You are encouraged to become an informed, more independent reader, able to explore a range of opinions and clearly express your own ideas and interpretations of literary texts.
+You will develop analytical skills so that you can understand and explain how language, structure and form shapes meaning.

 Is English Literature suitable for me?

 If you enjoy developing and expressing your own opinion, then English Literature is a good choice since all points of view are welcomed when proved with evidence from the text.
-Consequently lessons are academic yet lively; each year we have a very high proportion of students who continue English Literature into A2, and often then on to degree level.
+Consequently lessons are academic yet lively; each year we have a very high proportion of students who continue their study of English Literature on to degree level.
 One student commented: “I have loved English Literature this year.
 Lessons have been brilliant, really varied and interesting and my teachers have been very supportive.”

 How will I learn?

 Lesson activities are wide ranging: from debates to drama-based interpretations to detailed analysis and feedback; to student-based presentations on extracts and context, through to creative responses like painting, collage, or "found-poetry‟.
 One of the coursework tasks can be to re-create a passage of a text by, for example, re-writing it in the style of a different author, or to a different genre.
 In some cases you might like to write an extract of a sequel or a part of an imagined sub-plot.
 Some students, however, prefer to submit more traditional academic essays as coursework instead.
 We also organise a huge range of trips (15 in 2013/14) to see performances and to develop understanding of context.